fafonse/CSVault/MATH2050/ROC Curve.md

-A visual way of representing [[Logarithmic Regression]] [[Sensitivity and Specificity|accuracy]].
+A visual way of representing [[CS Notes/MATH2050/Logarithmic Regression]] [[Sensitivity and Specificity|accuracy]].
 A more accurate model has it's curve leaning into the top-left corner.